-Women's participation in peace processes remains one of the least well-implemented elements of the women, peace and security agenda outlined in United Nations Security Council resolution 1325 (2000) and related resolutions 1820 (2008), 1888 (2009), and 1889 (2009).
-Although no consistent information is maintained on numbers of women on delegations to peace talks, a review by the United Nations Development Fund for Women (UNIFEM) of 24 major peace processes conducted since 1992 found on average that women made up less than 8 per cent of negotiating parties, in cases where information was available.1 Women's absence from these critical decision-making forums, which determine power and wealth-sharing patterns, social development priorities and approaches to reparations and justice for atrocities, can have devastating consequences for women's efforts to participate in peacebuilding.
+Women's direct participation in peace processes remains one of the most poorly implemented elements of the women, peace and security agenda outlined in United Nations Security Council resolution 1325 (2000) and related resolutions 1820 (2008), 1888 (2009), 1889 (2009), and 1960 (2010).
+Although no consistent information is maintained on numbers of women on delegations to peace talks, a review in this volume by UN Women of 31 major peace processes conducted since 1992 found on average that women made up about 9 per cent of negotiating parties.'
+Women's absence from these critical decision-making forums, which set the terms of ceasefires and determine power and wealth-sharing patterns, social development priorities, approaches to reparations and justice for atrocities, can have devastating consequences for women's efforts to participate in peacebuilding.
 Women's interest in participating in public decision-making may be ignored, along with essential affirmative action measures needed to overcome discrimination in the public sphere.
-Women's urgent recovery needs may be disregarded by needs assessments and left out of budgets in priority public expenditure allocation processes.
-Displaced women may not be able to recover property because of a failure to anticipate the need for legal reform recognizing their rights to land.
+Women's urgent recovery needs may be disregarded in post-conflict needs assessments and not budgeted for in public expenditure allocation processes.
+Displaced women may not be able to recover property if there is no legal reform recognizing their property rights.
 War crimes against women may go unpunished, encouraging a climate of impunity for all forms of gender-based violence.
-Beyond peace talks, there is a wide range of public decision-making processes involved in peacebuilding from which women are often likewise excluded: constitutional reform processes, elections planning, post-conflict needs assessments and priority-setting, donor conferences and many more.
+Beyond peace talks, there is a wide range of public decision-making processes involved in peacebuilding from which women are also often excluded: constitutional reform processes, elections planning, post-conflict needs assessments and priority-setting, donor conferences and many more.

-The first paragraph of resolution 1325 (2000) "urges Member States to ensure increased representation of women at all decision-making levels in national, regional and international institutions and mechanisms for the prevention, management, and resolution of conflict."
-This Guidance Note is intended to facilitate efforts by UN staff, women's organizations, human rights groups and peace activists to support women's efforts to develop a context-specific agenda for gender-equal peace, security and recovery.
-Based on successful cases where women effectively opened the doors and managed to voice their concerns in peace negotiations and donor conferences, it addresses the challenge of enabling women to communicate effectively with decision-makers on peace and security: national leaders, national or international mediators in peace negotiations, participants on peace negotiation delegations, leaders of peace-keeping missions, post-conflict planners, public expenditure managers, organizers of donor conferences, international and national implementers of post-conflict recovery processes and the like.
-It is intended as a means of promoting implementation of resolutions in every peace, security and recovery process.
+The first operational paragraph of resolution 1325 (2000) "urges Member States to ensure increased representation of women at all decision-making levels in national, regional and international institutions and mechanisms for the prevention, management, and resolution of conflict."2 This Guidance Note is intended to facilitate efforts by UN staff, women's organizations, human rights groups and peace activists to support women's efforts to develop a context-specific agenda for gender-equal peace, security and recovery.3 Based on successful cases where women effectively opened the doors and managed to voice their concerns in peace negotiations and donor conferences, it addresses the challenge of enabling women to communicate effectively with peace and security decision-makers.
+These include national leaders, national or international mediators in peace negotiations, participants on peace negotiation delegations, leaders of peacekeeping missions, post-conflict planners, public expenditure managers, organizers of donor conferences, international and national implementers of post-conflict recovery processes and the like.
+It is intended as a means of promoting implementation of resolution 1325 (2000) and related resolutions in every peace, security and recovery process.
 It is also relevant to the implementation of related resolutions on the protection of civilians.